Badgerati/Pode.Web/docs/Tutorials/ClassAndStyles.md

 # Classes and Styles

-Nearly every component in Pode.Web has a `-CssClass` and a `-CssStyle` parameter.
-These parameters allow you to add custom classes/styles onto the components, so you can control their look and functionality.
+Nearly every element in Pode.Web has a `-CssClass` and a `-CssStyle` parameter.
+These parameters allow you to add custom classes/styles on the elements, so you can control their look and functionality.

 ## Classes

-The `-CssClass` parameter accepts an array of strings, which are set on the `class` property on the parent element of appropriate component.
+The `-CssClass` parameter accepts an array of strings, which are set on the `class` property on the element.
 The classes by themselves don't do anything, but you can use them to build custom CSS files and import them via [`Import-PodeWebStylesheet`](../../Functions/Utilities/Import-PodeWebStylesheet); you can also use the custom classes as references in custom JavaScript files, and import these via [`Import-PodeWebJavaScript`](../../Functions/Utilities/Import-PodeWebJavaScript).

 For example, the following would apply the `my-custom-textbox` class to a textbox: